TengMichael/battery-charging-data-of-on-road-electric-vehicles/README.md

 # battery-charging-data-of-on-road-electric-vehicles
 Data set for paper "Deng Z, Xu L, Liu H, Hu X, Duan Z, Xu Y. Prognostics of battery capacity based on charging data and data-driven methods for on-road vehicles.
 Applied Energy.
 2023;339:120954".

-The charging data of battery packs for 20 commercial electric vehicles are contributed to be publically avaiable.
+The charging data of battery packs for 20 commercial electric vehicles are contributed to be publicly available.
 Each #x represents the data of a vehicle, and the time span of the data is over two years, around 29 months.

 `The codes for capacity extraction and visualization have been uploaded.`